apache/opendal/src/docs/rfcs/1398_query_based_metadata.md

 ## Breaking changes

 After this RFC, `Object::metadata()` will accept a query.
-And all exisintg users need to adapt their code for that.
+And all existing users need to adapt their code for that.

 # Rationale and alternatives